The Foucault Society, NYC

 New York, NY, USA

-The Foucault Society’s Colloquium Series provides a forum for new research and works-in-progress, and an opportunity for both junior and senior scholars to share new work with a friendly, supportive audience of colleagues.
+The Foucault Society Colloquium series is a forum for new research and works-in-progress, this series will provide an opportunity for both junior and senior scholars to share new work with a friendly and supportive audience of colleagues.

 The Foucault Society is an independent, non-profit educational organization offering a variety of forums dedicated to critical study of the ideas of Michel Foucault (1926-1984) within a contemporary context.
 The Foucault Society is a 501 (c) (3) recognized public charity.
 As such donations are tax deductible under section 170 of the Internal Revenue Code.